-- 20 hours a week with assigned doctoral faculty.
+- 20 hours per week with assigned doctoral faculty

-- Satisfactory progress each year toward completing work assignments and completing the degree.
+- Satisfactory progress each year toward completing degree milestones

-- Evaluation is done in the spring and end of summer each year.
+- Annual evaluation in the spring and end of summer

 All students are required to pay the mandatory fees which are regulated by the University of Maryland Bursar’s Office.
 Mandatory fees are charged on a tiered system of registered credits.
 Because coursework should be completed in 2 years, students will have to register for the maximum credits and pay the higher mandatory fee tier for 4 semesters.
 However, in years 3, 4, and 5, students should have completed all coursework and pay the lower tier of fees.
 International students are required to pay the international student fee each semester, which is set by the International Student and Scholar Service.

-Research Stipend: In addition to the salary as a Graduate Assistant, students will have a $1500 research spending ceiling account.
+In addition to the salary as a graduate assistant, students will have a $1500 research spending ceiling account.
 This is replenished each year contingent upon satisfactory progress in the program.
 These funds can be used for research-related purchases and travel costs associated with research and conferences only.

 The Smith School PhD program may offer additional fellowships as part of the above graduate assistantship.
 Advanced PhD students may also self-nominate for Graduate School awards and fellowships.
 Additionally, PhD students at the University of Maryland are also encouraged to compete for national awards such as those offered by AACSB, GMAC, AAUW, and private foundations.